idrhku/lawrence-reviewed/_pages/submissions.md

 <Policies>

-If at any time you wish to have your review removed from the website, please email us.
-This is a public website, and what you publish will be accessible to anyone.
+<p>If at any time you wish to have your review removed from the website, please email us.
+This is a public website, and what you publish will be accessible to anyone.</p>
 <br>

-Submissions will be reviewed the last week of each month.
-Submissions that do not follow content guidelines or file formats will be automatically discarded.
+<p>Submissions will be reviewed the last week of each month.
+Submissions that do not follow content guidelines or file formats will be automatically discarded.</p>
 <br>

-All submissions and queries can be sent to lawrencereviewed@gmail.com.
+<p>All submissions and queries can be sent to lawrencereviewed@gmail.com.</p>